-Wild angels are ambush predators with a diet largely based on foods such as worms, prawns and juvenile fish.
-In the home aquarium a quality flake or pellet food makes a good staple, supplemented by richer foods such as blood and tubifex worms and krill.
+Wild angels are ambush predators with a diet largely based on foods such as worms, prawns, and juvenile fish.
+In the home aquarium, a quality flake or pellet food makes a good staple, supplemented by richer foods such as blood and tubifex worms and krill.
 Live, freeze-dried and frozen foods are acceptable.
 Angelfish are omnivores, and it is a good idea to include algae waters and veggies as well.

 Do angelfish eat snails?

 Maybe.
 They are known to eat baby pest snails, and knock pond snails from the glass and attack them as they fall to the gravel.
 They may attack or harass pet snails such as apple and mystery snails as well.
-How a fish reacts to snails is dependent on the individual, and as with any snail-eating fish you should not stock them simply to solve a snail problem.
+How a fish reacts to snails is dependent on the individual, and as with any snail-eating fish, you should not stock them simply to solve a snail problem.

 Do angelfish eat plants?

 Even though angelfish are omnivores, your plants are probably safe.
 However, plant eating and/or destruction is not unheard of.
 There are a few reasons they may do this, such as to remove debris from a spawning site, stress, or because they aren’t getting everything they need from their diet.
-If you angelfish is eating plants you may try feeding more algae wafers, or raw veggies such as lettuce.
+If you angelfish are eating plants you may try feeding more algae wafers, or raw veggies such as lettuce.
 If the plant destruction is accompanied by other behaviors such as glass surfing you will need to consider ways to better manage stress in your aquarium.

 Do angelfish eat aquarium shrimp?

-Invertebrates such as ghost shrimp, glass shrimp and cherry shrimp are not a great choice as tank mates.
-In the wild they would be seen as prey, and many angelfish will instinctually recognize them as food in the home aquarium.
+Invertebrates such as ghost shrimp, glass shrimp, and cherry shrimp are not a great choice as tank mates.
+In the wild, they would be seen as prey, and many angelfish will instinctually recognize them as food in the home aquarium.
 They may harass them, or even eat them.

 Are freshwater angels aggressive?

 They are considered semi-aggressive fish.
-That means in some circumstance they can be extremely aggressive, but under the correct conditions they can be docile.
+That means in some circumstances they can be extremely aggressive, but under the correct conditions, they can be docile.
 Angels may fight with each other, or attack other fish if they are feeling stressed or threatened.
 They also grow big enough to eat smaller fish.
 You can greatly reduce the chances of aggression by choosing the correct tank mates, and making sure their living conditions are optimal.

 Do angelfish need a filter?

 Yes!
 Nearly all freshwater tropical tanks require a filter.
-A filter not only keeps the water clean by trapping debris, but also provides an area for healthy bacteria to thrive and circulates the water to keep it well oxygenated.
+A filter not only keeps the water clean by trapping debris but also provides an area for healthy bacteria to thrive and circulates the water to keep it well oxygenated.
 Do not skip this important piece of equipment.

 Do angels need a heater?

 Probably.
 Tropical fish require water temperatures between 75 and 80 degrees, with 78 being ideal in most circumstances.
-If your home is 78 degrees at all times, and you can maintain water temperature of 78 degrees, even at night, you can get by without a heater.
+If your home is 78 degrees at all times, and you can maintain a water temperature of 78 degrees, even at night, you can get by without a heater.
 But those situations are very rare, and the vast majority of aquarium owners require a heater to keep the water at the right temp.